 Scowling, I tromp back to my room and grab the box of Lucky Charms I keep tucked beside my bed for snacking.
 Lucky gets excited about that.
 It’s not the easiest thing to eat while driving, but it doesn’t matter, because I forgot I finished it off the other night.
 Argh!
 Seriously?
 I hurl the empty box towards my trash can, and it bounces off, spilling crumbs all over the carpet.

 Giving up, I stomp to my car and shove the key in the ignition.
 I guess I’ll just starve till lunch time.
 At least I don’t have to hitch a ride with one of my brothers anymore.
 They would’ve left me by now, anyway.
 My old VW Beetle, Charge, may be a deathtrap, but it’s mine, and the day I got it was the day I became an independent woman.

-No more pushy brothers acting like a second dad, telling where I can and can’t go, no more relying on them, no more of them getting all up into my business.
-Who am I kidding, they still do that, but at least if I get sick of it I can drive myself out of there.
+No more pushy brothers acting like a second dad, telling where I can and can’t go, no more relying on them, no more of them getting all up in my business.
+Who am I kidding?
+They still do that, but at least if I get sick of it I can drive myself out of here.

 When my car starts, that is.